 Knowledge of the English language must be demonstrated in applications for leave to enter or remain.

 One way to do this is to provide “specified evidence” that the applicant is a citizen of a majority English-speaking country (their passport would suffice).
-A list of qualifying countries is in paragraph GEN.1.6 of Appendix FM (note that it does not include Canada).
+A list of qualifying countries is in paragraph GEN.1.6 of Appendix FM.

 In entry clearance cases, applicants from other countries must have passed an English language test in speaking and listening at Level A1 or above of the Common European Framework of Reference for Languages.